cloudflare/terraform-provider-cloudflare/docs/data-sources/load_balancers.md

 - `status_code` (Number) The http status code to respond with.

-<a id="nestedatt--items--rules--overrides"></a>
+<a id="nestedatt--result--rules--overrides"></a>
-### Nested Schema for `items.rules.overrides`
+### Nested Schema for `result.rules.overrides`

 Optional:

 - `adaptive_routing` (Attributes) Controls features that modify the routing of requests to pools and origins in response to dynamic conditions, such as during the interval between active health monitoring requests.
 For example, zero-downtime failover occurs immediately when an origin becomes unavailable due to HTTP 521, 522, or 523 response codes.
-If there is another healthy origin in the same pool, the request is retried once against this alternate origin. (see [below for nested schema](#nestedatt--items--rules--overrides--adaptive_routing))
+If there is another healthy origin in the same pool, the request is retried once against this alternate origin. (see [below for nested schema](#nestedatt--result--rules--overrides--adaptive_routing))
 - `country_pools` (String) A mapping of country codes to a list of pool IDs (ordered by their failover priority) for the given country.
 Any country not explicitly defined will fall back to using the corresponding region_pool mapping if it exists else to default_pools.
 - `default_pools` (List of String) A list of pool IDs ordered by their failover priority.
 Pools defined here are used by default, or when region_pools are not configured for a given region.
 - `fallback_pool` (String) The pool ID to use when all other pools are detected as unhealthy.
 - `location_strategy` (Attributes) Controls location-based steering for non-proxied requests.
-See `steering_policy` to learn how steering is affected. (see [below for nested schema](#nestedatt--items--rules--overrides--location_strategy))
+See `steering_policy` to learn how steering is affected. (see [below for nested schema](#nestedatt--result--rules--overrides--location_strategy))
 - `pop_pools` (String) (Enterprise only): A mapping of Cloudflare PoP identifiers to a list of pool IDs (ordered by their failover priority) for the PoP (datacenter).
 Any PoPs not explicitly defined will fall back to using the corresponding country_pool, then region_pool mapping if it exists else to default_pools.
 - `random_steering` (Attributes) Configures pool weights.
 - `steering_policy="random"`: A random pool is selected with probability proportional to pool weights.
 - `steering_policy="least_outstanding_requests"`: Use pool weights to scale each pool's outstanding requests.
-- `steering_policy="least_connections"`: Use pool weights to scale each pool's open connections. (see [below for nested schema](#nestedatt--items--rules--overrides--random_steering))
+- `steering_policy="least_connections"`: Use pool weights to scale each pool's open connections. (see [below for nested schema](#nestedatt--result--rules--overrides--random_steering))
 - `region_pools` (String) A mapping of region codes to a list of pool IDs (ordered by their failover priority) for the given region.
 Any regions not explicitly defined will fall back to using default_pools.
-- `session_affinity_attributes` (Attributes) Configures attributes for session affinity. (see [below for nested schema](#nestedatt--items--rules--overrides--session_affinity_attributes))
+- `session_affinity_attributes` (Attributes) Configures attributes for session affinity. (see [below for nested schema](#nestedatt--result--rules--overrides--session_affinity_attributes))
 - `session_affinity_ttl` (Number) Time, in seconds, until a client's session expires after being created.
 Once the expiry time has been reached, subsequent requests may get sent to a different origin server.
 The accepted ranges per `session_affinity` policy are:
 - `"cookie"` / `"ip_cookie"`: The current default of 23 hours will be used unless explicitly set.
 The accepted range of values is between [1800, 604800].
 - `"header"`: The current default of 1800 seconds will be used unless explicitly set.
 The accepted range of values is between [30, 3600].
 Note: With session affinity by header, sessions only expire after they haven't been used for the number of seconds specified.